 In tests (on avocados), the team found that the coating can extend shelf life by more than 50%: and degrades to the soil in just three days.

-All of these ideas (including the one covered in this article) have one important feature in common: they are made from waste products.
+All these ideas (including the one that is the subject of this article) have one important feature in common: they are made with waste products.

-"What we have come up with is a scalable technology.
-It allows us to transform biopolymers derived from food waste into smart fibers that can directly wrap food as a coating," he says.
-Philip Democritou, study author (that I link to you here).
+“What we've come up with is scalable technology.
+It allows us to transform biopolymers derived from food waste into smart fibers that can directly wrap around food like a coating,” he says Philip Democritou, study author (that I link to you here).

 The new generation of green packaging will be intrinsically intelligent: what would you call a material that favors the environment and the circular economy?
 Toh.
 Take and bring home.